Drashti2617/Retail-Sales-Analysis-/README.md

 Project Overview

-Project Title: Retail Sales AnalysisSkill Level: BeginnerDatabase Name: p1_retail_db
+Project Title: Retail Sales Analysis:Database Name: sql_project_p2

 This project is designed to help beginners develop their SQL skills by working with retail sales data.
 Through this project, you will learn how to set up a database, clean data, conduct exploratory data analysis (EDA), and extract business insights using SQL queries.
 The project is ideal for those starting out in data analytics and looking to gain hands-on experience with SQL.